AJ Agazarm: Mixed martial arts career

-Prior to turning professional Agazarm compiled an 8–0 amateur mma record.
-Agazarm made his professional MMA debut in Bellator MMA at Bellator 214 on January 26, 2019 at The Forum in Inglewood, California.
+Prior to turning professional Agazarm compiled an 8–0 amateur MMA record.
+Agazarm made his professional debut at Bellator 214 on January 26, 2019.
 He lost to Jesse Roberts by split decision fighting at a catchweight of 160 lbs.
-After this, he went on to win his next three fights for Bellator against Jacob Landin at Bellator 224, Johnathan Quiroz at Bellator 228 and Adel Altamimi at Bellator 238.
+He went on to win his next three fights for Bellator against Jacob Landin at Bellator 224, Johnathan Quiroz at Bellator 228 and Adel Altamimi at Bellator 238.

-He then lost his fifth professional fight against Cris Lencioni by unanimous decision at Bellator 243.
-Agazarm suffered a severe injury to his knee in the first round.
+Agazarm lost his fifth professional fight against Cris Lencioni by unanimous decision at Bellator 243.
+He suffered a severe injury to his knee in the first round.

-Bellator MMA announced on October 27, 2020, that Agazarm had been released from the promotion due to injury, but will revisit in future.
+On October 27, 2020, Bellator announced that Agazarm had been released from the promotion due to injury, but will revisit in future.